She Did It

 "She Did It" is a song written and originally recorded by Eric Carmen in 1977.
 Carmen's single was a Top 40 hit on the Billboard Hot 100 chart, reaching number 23.
-"She Did It" was covered in 1981 by actor and singer Michael Damian, who reached number 69 on the Hot 100 with his version.
+"She Did It" was covered in 1981 by actor and singer Michael Damian, who had a minor hit at number 69 on the Hot 100 with his version.

 Eric Carmen version

 Background and release

 "She Did It" was first recorded and performed by Eric Carmen.
 Released in August 1977, it was the first and greatest hit on Carmen's second solo LP, Boats Against the Current.
 It reached number 23 on the Billboard Hot 100 chart, number 15 on the Cashbox Top 100, and number 11 in Canada.

 This ballad is an upbeat love song about finally finding the right person and experiencing love after being lonely for an extended period of time.
 It is a happy answer to Carmen's more melancholy hits the year before, "All By Myself" and "Never Gonna Fall in Love Again."
 It has been hailed as "the best Beach Boys song Brian Wilson never wrote."

 Back-up vocals for "She Did It" were provided by Bruce Johnston and Brian Wilson of the Beach Boys, whose 1968 hit "Do It Again" is credited by Carmen with being the initial inspiration for the song because of the 'did-its'.
 "She Did It" also features Burton Cummings, formerly of the Guess Who, and a guitar solo by Andrew Gold ("Lonely Boy"), featuring his distinctive harmonized lead guitar sound, and drumming by Toto's Jeff Porcaro.
 Carmen has stated that "She Did It" was in turn a source of inspiration for another song, the 1982 hit "Did It in a Minute" by Hall & Oates, with whom he was touring at the time their song became a hit.

 The 45 rpm cover sheath for "She Did It" was a black and white of the full-color photo taken for the album, with manuscript lettering instead of the cursive text which appeared on the cover of the LP.
 The B side, "Someday," was omitted from the "Boats" LP, but was placed on Carmen's follow-up album, Change of Heart.